yahyazeka/data-public/Antenatal care coverage in a low-resource setting estimations from the Birhan Cohort/README.md

 # README
-This directory contains analysis code for the paper entitled **Antenatal care coverage in a low-resource setting estimations from the Birhan Cohort**.
-The datasets used to conduct the analysis can be found here: XXXX
+This directory contains analysis code for the paper entitled **Antenatal care coverage in a low-resource setting: estimations from the Birhan Cohort**.
+The datasets used to conduct the final analysis are not yet public.
+The manuscript preprint can be accessed here: https://www.medrxiv.org/content/10.1101/2023.04.20.23288874v1

 Analytical steps:
 1. 1_specialize - Stata do file that creates three specialized datasets that will be later used to generate some study results.